-As a writer and consultant in fundraising and communications “Words and Deeds” describes my daily life.
+As a writer and fundraising consultant “Words and Deeds” describes my daily life.

 Words are tremendously important because they have the power to move people to action — to commit deeds that change lives.
 None of the dozens of non-profit organizations I’ve worked with has any purpose other than to change lives for good.
 Yet, they all suffered from a common malady: too few people knew about them and what they do, making it hard to raise money to support their mission.